South Africa is 'actively non-aligned' on Ukraine war, says government | Politics

 "We need to explain that we indeed are actively non-aligned as far as the conflict is concerned," Mufamadi told an online briefing.
 "We will make absolutely sure that should wars break out, our contribution will always be calculated at helping the parties and everybody else to bring such conflicts to an end."

+Later in the day, Ukrainian President Volodymyr Zelenskiy said he had spoken to Ramaphosa and urged him to help implement Kyiv's peace plan to end the war.
+Moscow rejects the basic tenets of the document, which calls on Russia to quit all the land it has occupied.
+"Anyone who helps the aggressor with weapons will be an accomplice with all the consequences," Zelenskiy said in a video address from Rome, a day after Ramaphosa spoke to Russian President Vladimir Putin.

-South Africa has maintained a neutral stance on Russia's invasion of Ukraine and has abstained from voting on U.N. resolutions condemning the war.
-But a spate of recent events including naval exercises with Russia and China this year and hosting Russian Foreign Minister Sergei Lavrov have raised questions about South Africa's stance.
+South Africa has abstained from voting on U.N. resolutions condemning the war.
+A spate of recent events including naval exercises with Russia and China this year and hosting Russian Foreign Minister Sergei Lavrov have raised questions about South Africa's stance.

 Brigety's comments led to an immediate backlash with Ramaphosa's government refuting the claims and after a meeting between Brigety and foreign minister Naledi Pandor on Friday, the ambassador moved to offer a clarification.
 A government statement late in the evening said: the ambassador "admitted that he crossed the line and apologised unreservedly to the government and the people of South Africa."